-A team of AETC Program faculty and staff identified six core competencies for providers treating co-infected people living with HIV (PLWH).
-Within each topic area, there are multiple lessons.
+A team of AETC Program faculty and staff identified six core competencies for providers treating people with HIV/HCV co-infection.
+Each section addresses one of these core competencies, and includes multiple lessons.

 - Screening, Testing, and Diagnosis